projectara/greybus-spec/source/special.rst

 This section defines two protocols, each of which serves a special purpose in a Greybus system.

 The first is the control protocol.
-Every interface must provide a CPort that uses the control protocol.
+Every interface shall provide a CPort that uses the control protocol.
 It's used by the SVC to do initial probes of interfaces at system power on.
 It is also used by the AP to notify interfaces when connections are available for them